dimaportenko/react-native-liquid-gauge-tutorial/dev.md

   );
 ```

 So we added font and calculated text posiotion (explained in the code comments).
-Then we added two Text components.
+Then we added two Text components with same params but different colors.
 One reder above the water wave, and another - under the water wave.
 What give us nice effect that text is in the water.